On the Kodaira dimension of maximal orders: Embeddings of central simple algebras and ramification formulas

-Note that Corollary~\ref{R-H-orders:Kod:cor1} and Corollary~\ref{R-H-embedding:cor} pertain to Iitaka dimensions and not Kodaira dimensions.
+Note that the divisibility hypothesis of Corollary~\ref{R-H-embedding:cor} is satisfied in the context of Proposition \ref{period:index} whereas the condition about weak ramification is implied under the assumptions given by Proposition \ref{weak:ramification:prop}.
+Also, observe that Corollary~\ref{R-H-orders:Kod:cor1} and Corollary~\ref{R-H-embedding:cor} pertain to Iitaka dimensions and not Kodaira dimensions.
 In other words, these numbers may depend on a given choice of model of $\KK$.
 Removing this birational dependence is one of the aims of \S \ref{Galois:embeddings:division:algebras}.